 Car valeting is a step up.
 It's basically any extra offering you see at a car wash.
 There will be different cost levels from wash, dry and wax - much like the above, but with a little more attention to detail… and we mean "a little'.
 Door shuts will also be included, if you're lucky.
 There may even be vac and dash polish in the mix, which will cost you a little bit more, but you'll get a full hoover and a wipe down of all surfaces including leather seats.
 If any of you have ever had this done, you'll know the quality of products used; they can often be slippery and greasy - not what you want on your leather seats or steering wheel.
 If you opt for a top of the range valet, you'll often receive a polish to the paintwork, as well a clean to the windows (inside and out).
 These options can range from anything up to around £75.

-Following a snow foam, like Avalanche (to remove any loose contaminants), and a good thorough wash (using the two-bucket method and a good quality shampoo like Lather Car Shampoo), full paint decontamination can begin.
-We use a 3-stage method involving using Iron Out Contaminant Remover to dissolve ingrained metal particles, followed by ObliTARate Tar and Glue Remover to eradicate any sticky residues.
+Following a snow foam, like Avalanche (to remove any loose contaminants), and a good thorough wash (using the two-bucket method and a good quality car shampoo like Lather Car Shampoo), full paint decontamination can begin.
+We use a 3-stage method involving using Iron Out Contaminant & Fallout Remover to dissolve ingrained metal particles, followed by ObliTARate Tar and Glue Remover to eradicate any sticky residues.

-Finally a clay bar, or Clay Pad, with a suitable lubricant (we use Glide Clay Lube) will be used to remove embedded contaminants in the paint, such as tar, tree sap or anything that's buried deep enough not to have already been picked up.
+Finally a detailing clay bar, or Clay Pad, with a suitable lubricant (we use Glide Clay Lubricant) will be used to remove embedded contaminants in the paint, such as tar, tree sap or anything that's buried deep enough not to have already been picked up.
 We advise before any clay barring, to feel the surface of your paint - if it's rough to the touch then (even if you can't see any problems) you have embedded dirt that should be removed.

 When cleaning wheels, detailers will often take it one step further and remove the wheels from the car enabling them to get to the back to clean hard-to-reach areas.
 They will also cleaning up the brakes and inner components such as inner arch linings.

-Once all this is complete, a detailer will finish all paintwork with the application of a good wax or ceramic coating.
+Once all this is complete, a detailer will finish all paintwork with the application of a good car wax or ceramic coating.
 This is not only to protect the work conducted, but also increase the longevity of the finish they've just spent so long on achieving.

 On the inside, detailers will vacuum all areas, as well as employ the use of a carpet shampoo to remove any stains.
 Other surfaces such as upholstery, trims and headlining, will also be wet cleaned.
-They will often use special brushes, much like our hog hair ones or compressed air, to clean any vents or dials found in the car.
+They will often use special detailing brushes, much like our hog hair bushes or compressed air, to clean any vents or dials found in the car.
 Windows and seals will also be attended to.
 Seats, whether leather or cloth, will be worked on with very specific products to the material.
 If leather, detailers often finish with a leather protector.

 Depending on the level of detail required, engine bays may also be worked on.
 Making the perfect finishing touch.
-Using Eradicate Engine Degreaser and finishing with Dressle can make any engine bay show worthy in a matter of minutes!
+Using Eradicate Engine Degreaser and finishing with Dressle Trim Dressing can make any engine bay show worthy in a matter of minutes!

 In short, detailing is about getting the absolute best look for your paintwork and other surfaces.
 A clean or a valet is about making sure all surfaces are, well, clean - they don't really take into account embedded dirt or swirl mark issues, or the fading of paint.
-Detailing delves much deeper than that, enabling you to get re-spray like finishes, without actually having to fork out for a full paint job.
+Car detailing delves much deeper than that, enabling you to get re-spray like finishes, without actually having to fork out for a full paint job.
 In our opinion, it's the attention to detail that defines you as a "detailer', fully covering every "detail' of a car.
 A true detail can cost anything up to £2000.